Applications for Trimester 1 2020 open Tuesday 27 August 2019.

-We will commence offering a limited number of scholarships on 14 December 2018 with the remainder of scholarships offered within six weeks of the closing date detailed above.
+We will commence offering a limited number of scholarships in mid-December 2019 with the remainder of scholarships offered within six weeks of the closing date detailed above.
 We will continue making offers until all scholarships are awarded.

 100% of your student contribution (tuition fees)

 Participation in the Vice-Chancellor's Professional Excellence Program – an exclusive opportunity for professional and personal growth that runs for the duration of the scholarship.